Radburn design housing: Canada

 Today, as in Westmount in Halifax and Wildwood Park in Winnipeg, Radburn designs are considered to be desirable middle to upper-middle income neighbourhoods to reside in.

+The Cité-jardin du Tricentenaire in Montreal, designed in 1942, has a Radburn layout.
+Only about a quarter of the plan was built before the project stopped in 1947.

 Clarence Stein incorporated Radburn design principles into the plan of Alcan company town Kitimat, British Columbia in the 1950s, and the developers of Varsity Village and Braeside, subdivisions in Calgary, Alberta also used the Radburn model in the late 1960s.

 Australia

 In Australia, the first example of the Radburn model was used for a housing estate for workers at the Commonwealth Munitions works in St. Marys, Sydney, from 1942, the architect being Walter Bunning.
 The model was also used in the planning of some Canberra suburbs developed in the 1960s, in particular Charnwood, Curtin and Garran, and a small part of Hughes.
 In 2014, with plans for demolition of houses under the Mr Fluffy asbestos home demolition scheme being developed, it was realised that a significant number of the houses treated with loose asbestos, and thus affected, were in the Radburn areas.

 In Western Australia it was used in the 1970s in the southern suburb of Thornlie in what is known as the Crestwood Estate.
 Today the estate is considered to be a highly successful implementation of the Radburn principles.
 It also inspired the design of South Hedland which clustered four residential neighbourhoods around a commercial core.
 The design was quickly considered a failure by residents and government authorities and abandoned in 1974.
 Other examples include Withers Housing Estate, in South Bunbury and Karawara.

 It was also used in the Melbourne suburb of Doncaster East in an area known as the Milgate Park Estate.
-In the mid 1960s the Fountain Gate Housing Estate in Narre Warren was designed with Radburn design principles.
+In the mid-1960s the Fountain Gate Housing Estate in Narre Warren was designed with Radburn design principles.
 The design was also applied in the 1970s in Minto, an outer suburb of Sydney, Australia where it was one of a number of factors leading to serious social problems on the estate.
 In New South Wales the then Housing Commission used the Radburn concept in numerous new estates built in the mid to late 1960s and early 1970s.
 Many of the medium density dwellings are being 'turned around' by lowering the road side 'rear' fence and fencing off the 'front yards that share a communal space.